Leishman wins BMW Championship and sets sight on $10 million

-LAKE FOREST, Illinois (AP) — Australia's Marc Leishman put the finishing touches on his best year in golf and already was looking ahead to make it even better.
+LAKE FOREST, Ill.
+(AP) — Marc Leishman put the finishing touches on his best year in golf and already was looking ahead to make it even better.

 With his wire-to-wire, five-shot victory in the BMW Championship — his first tournament after losing a two-shot lead on the back nine at the TPC Boston — Leishman now is in range to capture the FedEx Cup and its $10 million bonus this week at East Lake in the Tour Championship.